-A recent study by Mitiku, Nyssen and Maertens (2018) conducted a household survey among farmers who produced coffee in shaded and unshaded systems.
-They reported higher economic returns and profits on semi-forest coffee plots than on garden coffee plots which was largely attributed to the better prices received due to the certification.
-This implies that certification of semi-forest coffee might create the right incentives towards farmers for land-sharing between less intensive coffee production and semi-natural forest conservation.
+A recent study by Mitiku, Nyssen and Maertens (2018) conducted a household survey among farmers producing coffee in shaded and unshaded systems.
+They reported higher economic returns and profits from semi-forest coffee plots than from garden coffee plots which were largely attributed to the better prices received due to the certification.
+This implies that the certification of semi-forest coffee might create the right incentives for farmers to practice land-sharing between less intensive coffee production and semi-natural forest conservation.
 Namirembe et al. (2015) also estimated the gross margins of semi-forest coffee systems and garden coffee in Ethiopia using the benefit transfer method to acquire the data.
 They however reported higher gross margins in garden coffee compared to semi-forest coffee.